Develop your TESOL career prospects with our MA in Teaching English to Speakers of Other Languages.

 Accreditation of Prior Learning (APL)

-Accreditation of Prior Learning (APL) can be offered if you have successfully completed previous Level 6 or 7 modules at another university.
+Accreditation of Prior Learning (APL) can be offered if you have successfully completed the previous Level 6 or 7 modules at another university.
 We will require a full transcript from the awarding university.
-Applicants with a Cambridge ESOL Delta or a Trinity College London Diploma in TESOL (DipTESOL) gained within the last 6 years can receive 60 credits, equivalent to the credits from the first trimester, so can therefore join the programme in the second trimester.
+Applicants with a Cambridge ESOL Delta or a Trinity College London Diploma in TESOL (DipTESOL) gained within the last 6 years can receive 60 credits, equivalent to the credits from the first trimester, so can, therefore, join the programme in the second trimester.